yuxincs/MIPS-CPU/README.md

 # MIPS-CPU

 A Simulative 32-bit CPU Running on MIPS Instruction System Based on [Logisim](http://www.cburch.com/logisim/) (Newer version [Logisim Evolution](https://github.com/reds-heig/logisim-evolution) is not supported).
+Basic understanding of digital design and MIPS pipelined CPU is strongly recommended ([1] is a great textbook for learning).
+For more details about implementations please refer to the [wiki page](https://github.com/yuxincs/MIPS-CPU/wiki).

 ![MIPS-CPU-GIF](https://github.com/yuxincs/MIPS-CPU/raw/main/demo.gif)